 We keep our backpacks as light as possible.
 Apart from regular clothes and shoes, some of our travel essentials include Zensah compressions socks and a Trtl Pillow for flights (a heavenly combination to rest while up high!), a luggage scale to make sure we don’t over do it and a Sawyer Mini Filter to have sustainable drinking water on the go.

 We work as digital nomads, from any corner of the world.
 As such, our laptops are essentially our offices.
-This is the stuff we use to work on the go and create content for Backpack ME!
+This is the stuff we use to work on the go, and which we carry around nicely packed inside an Havana 41 backpack by Vanguard.

 MacBook Air 11″: our laptops double as work tool and entertainment station.
 Yes, ’cause traveling doesn’t mean missing the latest episode of Game of Thrones!
 We’re fans of the MacBook Air, because it is powerful enough to work, process photos and even edit our travel videos, yet it is ultra light and easy to carry around.